harshrajkr/better-reads/README.md

             client-secret: change
 ```

-### ✅ 11b.
-Setup up Github
+### 2.4 - Setup Authentication for Github

 As each attendee has a different URL in gitpod, you will have to create your own github `OAuth Apps - Let's do this together.

-- For github settings we will have to enter a callback URL.
+#### `✅ 2.4.a` - For github settings we will have to enter a callback URL.
 To know which one enter use the following command

 ```
 clear